Rollover crash near Valley Center leaves 3 injured

 VALLEY CENTER, Kan.
 (KSNW) — Three people have been injured in a rollover car crash that happened near Valley Center Sunday afternoon.

-The crash happened near the intersection of 109th St N and 119th St W around 2:30 p.m.
+The crash happened near the intersection of 109th Street North and 119th Street West around 2:30 p.m.

-According to Sergeant Reinhard Hay, of the Sedgwick County Sheriff’s Office, preliminary investigations show that both cars were westbound on 109th St.
+According to Sergeant Reinhard Hay, of the Sedgwick County Sheriff’s Office, preliminary investigations show that both cars were westbound on 109th Street.

 “One vehicle was, appears to have been passing another approaching an intersection,” Hay said.